 3. Do I need extra padding on the shoulder?

-4. Are The shooter’s cut and the swimmer’s cut made differently?
+4. Are the shooter’s cut and the swimmer’s cut made differently?

 Ans: Not exactly.
 The process is almost the same in both cuts, the only difference being the design after milling down the plates.
+However, different material needs different approach to make.

 About the author